ducakar/TextureReplacer/README.md

   mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
 * KSP can only load TGAs with RGB colours.
-* If you use Module Manager, make sure it is updated to the latest version.
+* If you use Module Manager make sure it is updated to the latest version.
   TextureReplacer is known to conflict with Module Manager 1.0.

 Known Issues
 ------------
-* When using sfr mod, personalised/generic Kerbal IVA textures are not set in transparent pods of non-active vessels when those are loaded.
+* When using sfr mod, personalised/generic Kerbal IVA textures are often not set in transparent pods of non-active vessels.

 Change Log
 ----------
+* 0.20
+    - fixed personalised / randomised Kerbal textures not being set for teeth, tongue and jetpack arms and thrusters
+    - some code polishing, updated comments, README etc.
 * 0.19
     - added `GenericKermins/` directory to enable gender-specific suits
 * 0.18.1